Docutils | Overview | About | Users | Reference | Developers

 Unpack in a temporary directory, not directly in Python's site-packages.

-Continue with the Installation instructions below.
+See the Installation instructions above.

 Converting the documentation